ZhengQ2/cs338_project/README.md

     5. Check insurance payments for vehicles that got stolen.
     6. Check police resposible for handled events.

+If the account role is owner, then only option 1, 3, 4 will be avaliable.

-Enter the number of the option you want to select. (i.e., 1)
+Enter the number of the option you want to select. (i.e., 1) Enter other will exit the program.

 For option 1, you will be asked to enter a threshold number, enter any integer to continue.